 Brian Hoffman Column

-The Major League Baseball All-Star game was held last week and that always brings back some fond memories.
+It’s all-star week for Major League Baseball and that always brings back some fond memories.

 I started out as a child in southeast Pennsylvania, and it wasn’t long before I became a baseball fan.
 I was seven years old, in fact, when my dad took me to my first game at old Connie Mack Stadium in Philadelphia on a bus sponsored by our church.
 From that point, I was hooked.

 Growing up in an area served by Philadelphia television stations I was able to watch the Phillies on TV, but it’s not like it is now.
 Today I have the baseball package on DirecTV and, for about 30 dollars a month, I can watch any game on the MLB schedule.
 And, I can watch the games on a big screen, high definition TV that makes you feel like you’re at the game.
 In fact, sometimes it’s even better as there’s no line for the bathroom, the refrigerator is filled with much cheaper food, I don’t have to crawl over people to get to an aisle from my recliner and, if I record the first 45 minutes before watching the game, I can fast-forward between innings.
 You can’t simulate the roar of the crowd, but then again I’m not paying $25 for parking at my house.